An issue was discovered in Croc through 9.6.5. A sender can cause a receiver to overwrite files during ZIP extraction.

 Directory Traversal in Zip Extraction built-in function in Kodi 17.1 and earlier allows arbitrary file write on disk via a Zip file as subtitles.

-Directory traversal vulnerability in aria2 before 1.9.3 allows remote attackers to create arbitrary files via directory traversal sequences in the name attribute of a file element in a metalink file.
+Directory traversal vulnerability in the Importers plugin in Atlassian JIRA before 6.0.5 allows remote attackers to create arbitrary files via unspecified vectors.

 A CWE-22 Improper Limitation of a Pathname to a Restricted Directory ('Path Transversal') vulnerability exists in SCADAPack 7x Remote Connect (V3.6.3.574 and prior) which allows an attacker to place content in any unprotected folder on the target system using a crafted .RCZ file.